 The Biggest Difference between Lorex and Swann IP Cameras

-Swann has decided not to enable ONVIF on their cameras.
-They are also incapable of standalone operation.
-So you are forced to use a Swann NVR if you want to buy this camera.
+Just like the Lorex, Swann cameras do not have onbaord storage either.
+So they are also incapable of standalone operation.
+Moreover, Swann has decided not to enable ONVIF on their cameras.
+So you are forced to use a Swann NVR if you want to buy their IP cameras.
 This is the main reason that we at VueVille do not recommend Swann for DIY security camera enthusiasts.
 Swann’s ideology is 100% against the ethos of openness and inter-operability that I champion here at VueVille.

-EDIT: It may be possible to crack the Swann cameras to make it work as a standalone camera, either to access just the RTSP stream or add it to your non-Swann NVR using the ONVIF standard.
+EDIT: It may be possible to crack/hack the Swann cameras to make it work as a standalone camera, either to access just the RTSP stream or add it to your non-Swann NVR using the ONVIF standard.
 This is not supported by Swann and may not work for you.
-We do not recommend tampering with your cameras in any case, as this may void any warranty!back to menu ↑
+We do not recommend tampering with your cameras in any case, as this may void any warranty!

 The Lorex has a large CMOS sensor, a 1/2.5″ progressive scan CMOS sensor.
 The closest we have seen is Reolink which has a slightly smaller 1/2.7″ sensor.
 Swann doesn’t provide any specifications for its image sensor.

 The size of the sensor has a huge bearing on the low light ability of a camera.
 The larger the sensor, the greater its ability to gather light and so do well in low light conditions.
 But as you cram in more and more pixels into the same size sensor, they get smaller and smaller, which adds noise.
 Noise is the bane of low light video and reduces the detail that you can get out of your video.
 So while security camera manufacturers have pushed pixel count from 3MP to 4MP and beyond, they have not really increased the sensor size.